ejp-rd-vp/resource-metadata-schema/template/README.md

 the resources need to be registered first.
 To add an organisation or organisations, the Organisation sheet needs to be filled in.
 For each organisation, the biobanks, patient registries, guidelines, datasets (which may have associated data services) or data services (with no specific dataset), provided by the organisation, needs to be added.
+   1. [Biobank](Biobank.md) - This sheet only needs to be filled in when your organisation provides biobank data.
-   1. [Biobank or patient registry](BiobankOrPatientRegistry.md) - This sheet only needs to be filled in when your organisation provides biobank or patient registry data.
+   2. [Patient registry](PatientRegistry.md) - This sheet only needs to be filled in when your organisation provides patient registry data.
-   2. [Guideline](Guideline.md) - This sheet only needs to be filled in when your organisation provides a guideline.
+   3. [Guideline](Guideline.md) - This sheet only needs to be filled in when your organisation provides guidelines.
-   3. [Dataset](Dataset.md) - This sheet needs to be filled only when your organisation provides access to 1 or more datasets.
+   4. [Dataset](Dataset.md) - This sheet needs to be filled only when your organisation provides access to 1 or more datasets.
    This sheet captures details about your dataset(s).
 However, a single dataset can have different ways in which they are made available to potential users.
 How a dataset can be accessed is defined in the Distribution sheet.
       1. [Distribution](Distribution.md) - A single dataset can be made available in different ways.
 I.e., it can be downloaded or it can be accessed online.
-   4. [Data Service](DataService.md) - If your organisation provides a service for its dataset to browse or search the dataset across different versions of the dataset, this sheet needs to be filled in.
+   5. [Data Service](DataService.md) - If your organisation provides a service for its dataset to browse or search the dataset across different versions of the dataset, this sheet needs to be filled in.
 2. [Catalog](Catalog.md) - If your organisation wants to bundle numerous datasets, data services, biobanks, patient registries or guidelines together under a single title, you need to fill in this sheet.